microsoft/art/azureml/README.md

   - [Training](#training)
   - [Service Deployment](#service-deployment)

-Mosaic allows users to find similar artworks by featurizing artwork images using a pretrained Keras model, normaling the resultant vector, and loading them into a ball tree to quickly query for other artwork with a similar featurization and filtered by either culture or classification (m)
+Mosaic allows users to find similar artworks by featurizing artwork images using a pretrained Keras model, normaling the resultant vector, and loading them into a ball tree to quickly query for other artwork with a similar featurization and filtered by either culture or classification (m).

 ## File Structure

 This folder contains various scripts and configuration files that either are deployed on Azure or automate the deployment process.

 - `featurize.py` is deployed to Azure Machine Learning as an experiment to read image metadata from a mounted Azure Storage blob, download the images, featurize the images, and save them into a ball tree in the file system.